liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 We can define indexes on
 [multiple columns](https://www.postgresql.org/docs/9.6/static/indexes-multicolumn.html)
-and it's important that the most important index is the leftmost one.
+and it's importat that the most limiting index is the leftmost one.
 As we usually scope by couriers, we'll make `courier_id` the left most.
 So let's migrate our database!